conzjiang/snake/README.md

 A Very Hungry Caterpillar
 =====

-A JavaScript implementation of the game "Snake" inspired by the Eric Carle book "The Very Hungry Caterpillar".
+A JavaScript implementation of the game "Snake" inspired by the Eric Carle book "The Very Hungry Caterpillar."